 - Teaching practice: giving lectures, tutorials and supervising students

 The course consists of seven group sessions, a number of subgroup meetings and peer-visits to classes, and one individual appointment with one of the teachers of the course.
 It is taught in groups of min.
 10 and max.
 16 participants and requires approximately 125 hours of study, including meetings.

-The costs for this course are € 1590,-, including literature; the costs for participants from outside the UU or UMCU € 1830,-.
+The costs for this course are € 1590,- for UU and UMCU employees.
+Other participants pay € 1830,-.
+Literature is included.

 Contact and information